 Instructions

-- Combine the cracked wheat and boiling water and set aside until cooled and most of the water has been absorbed.3 ½ ounces bulgur or cracked wheat, 8 ounces boiling water
+- Combine 3 ½ ounces bulgur or cracked wheat and 8 ounces boiling water and set aside until cooled and most of the water has been absorbed.

 - If using a stand mixer, switch to the dough hook.
 Slowly add the remaining bread flour until the dough gathers around the hook and cleans the sides of the bowl.
 If working by hand mix in as much flour as you can then turn the dough out onto a floured surface and finish kneading in the flour by hand.
 Knead the dough for 2-3 minutes.
 Form the dough into a smooth ball